(If you want to see all my book reviews for 2nd graders, visit this page.)

 Mercy Watson to the Rescue by Kate DiCamillo

-Mercy lives with Mr. and Mrs. Watson.
+Mercy is a pig who lives with Mr. and Mrs. Watson.
 They feed her buttered toast and take her for drives in their convertible.
 One night, Mercy gets scared and decides to sleep with Mr. and Mrs. Watson.
 Can you imagine what happens next?
 Hilarious and quirky, this is a fun series filled with many amazing adventures.
 Boxed Set HERE.

 Dory Fantasmagory by Abby Hanlon

-These are MUST-READ chapter book series for all kids!
+These are MUST-READ chapter book series for 2nd graders!
 The books combine mystery, history, magic, and adventure as siblings Jack and Annie adventure through time to solve mysteries.
 I highly recommend this series and if you get a chance, they’re GREAT on audiobook, narrated by Mary Pope Osborne herself.
 Boxed Set 1.

 Rise of the Earth Dragon (Dragon Masters) by Tracey West, illustrated by Graham Howells